Dareck7/htb/penetration_testing_process.md

 ```
 Once we have successfully exploited the target, we jump into information gathering and examine the webserver from the inside.
 If we find sensitive information during this stage, we try to escalate our privileges (depending on the system and configurations).
+From the inside (local) perspective, we have many more possibilities and alternatives to access certain information that is relevant to us.
 ```

 #### 6. Lateral Movement